jasperol/MLinPractice/Documentation.md

 'Always true' provides the opposite of course with 10% accuracy and precision, a perfect recall (all the true positives were caught) however only a 18% f1 score.

-Cohens Kappa provides a universal 0 score because it adjusts the acuurcy by the probability of random agreement - and so as such provides probably the most 'reliable' evaluation of our classifier.
+Cohens Kappa provides a universal 0 score because it adjusts the acuracy by the probability of random agreement - and so as such provides probably the most 'reliable' evaluation of our classifier.